sled-rs/sled-rs.github.io/perf.md

 * your engineers will burn out, leave your team, and relentlessly shit talk you if they don't make their code pretty
-* align all latency-throughput queuing positions for everything in the serial dependency graph, or you will get the worst of all worlds latency-throughput behavior, increasing latency and lowering throughput
+* align all latency-throughput queuing positions for everything in the serial dependency graph, or you will get worst-of-all-worlds latency-throughput behavior, increasing latency and lowering throughput
 * if something necessary can be done in the background without blocking, queue it up for eventual batch processing to improve cache performance